MarshP/markdown-with-folding-for-npp/README.md

 {f}

+...folded text...

 {/f}

 or use

 \<f\>

+...folded text...

 \</f\>

-each alone at the start of a line.
+each tag alone at the start of a line.

 To install: